30 Best Hikes in Norway – The Spectacular Norway Hiking Trails + Map

 # The best hikes in Norway

 Romsdalseggen was voted one of the most beautiful hikes in Norway (and in the world).
 The ridge is located in the heart of Romsdalen Valley.
-From the trail, you get 360 degrees view of the wild mountains of Norway, and the tallest climbing wall in Europe – Trollveggen (on the edge of which you can also hike to!).
+From the trail, you get a 360-degree view of the wild mountains of Norway, and the tallest climbing wall in Europe – Trollveggen (on the edge of which you can also hike!).
 Rampestrekken, the picturesque viewing platform perched off the cliff, is a nice end to this spectacular hike.
-It really delivers!
+It delivers!

 Read more about Romsdalseggen, Rampestrekken, and the alternative route here.